ec-europa/europa-component-library/docs/Migrating-v4.md

 - lighter colors use smaller numbers.
 Ex: primary-80, dark-20
 - darker colors use larger numbers.
 Ex: primary-120, dark-140

+To change the default values of these colors, check the section "Customizing the display"

 ### Typography

 No more categories of font for EC (normal - with standard line height, and prolonged - with bigger line height).
 Now all the font are using the same scale

 ### Shadows

-Elevation scale has been updated for EC, to allow more flexibility.
+Elevation scale has been updated for EC, to allow more flexibility and give the possibility to introduce new shadows later.
 Instead of elevation 1 to 4, it now uses the real depth of it.
 It affects mostly the shadow utilites.

 Corresponding list (v3 -> v4):